jake-b/stratux/ry835ai/readme.md

 Revision History
 ================
-0.1  - Initial commit
+- 0.1  - Initial commit
-0.2  - Added C1 and C2 decoupling capacitors.
+- 0.2  - Added C1 and C2 decoupling capacitors.
 0.1uF  (P-tolerance=+100% ,-0%)
 	     and 10uF values recommended by on the RY835AI data sheet.
 	     Added a cut-trace jumper to disconnect FSYNC from GND if desired.
+- 0.3  - Keepout area added underneith GPS antenna area.
+Pads around mount points redeuced and made round to make room for signal traces.